leakydishes/advanced_algorithms/6P_design_patterns/README.md

 ## Graphs
 Finding the shortest path between two nodes in a graph has two factors:
 1. If you have weights on the edges – normally non-negative w(u, v)
-2. If you have no weights on the edges (determine using number of edges between the two noes)
+2. If you have no weights on the edges (determine using number of edges between the two nodes)

 #### Dijkstra Shortest Path:
-u and v in weight graph = Cost of path (sum of weights along that path)
+u and v in weighted graph = Cost of path (sum of weights along that path)
--	Node A, Node B (shortest path between nodes is sum of weights on path between A, B.
+-	Node A, Node B (shortest path between nodes is sum of weights on path between A, B).

 #### Dijkstra algorithm
 d[v] = min(d[v],d[u] + edge Weight (u,v))
 - Single-Source Shortest Path Algorithm
 - Selects one node (root) and build a search based on the selected node using greedy approach
 - When considering neighbours of u, do not consider neighbours that have already been explored (‘sure’ status)